ASHS-School/mirrorcast/README.md

 # Mirrorcast - Open Source Alternative to Chromecast

-The idea is to replicate what chromecast can do in regards to screen mirroring and streaming media to a remote display.
+The idea is to replicate what Chromecast can do in regards to screen mirroring and streaming media to a remote display.
-Google chromes screen mirroring feature works well when used with a receiver such as chromecast but this is a proprietary solution and audio does not work for desktop mirroring on some operating systems.
+Google chromes screen mirroring feature works well when used with a receiver such as Chromecast but this is a proprietary solution and audio does not work for desktop mirroring on some operating systems.

-At the moment, there is only a client for Debian/Ubuntu Operating systems.
-There is a server/receiver application for raspberry pi
+At the moment, there is only a client for Debian/Ubuntu Operating systems and a server/receiver application for Raspberry pi.

 Mirrorcast aims to be a low latency screen mirroring solution with high quality video and audio at 25-30fps, the later is why we will not use something like VNC.